 Segmentation helps you target specific people with specific messages and helps you focus on user needs.
 Families might need quick, consistent service while students might need late-night service.
 Families read the newspaper; students read posters on bookstore walls.
 Knowing your market segments will help you make smart decisions when it comes to providing the products and services that will work best for them and for communicating with them.

 You need to be able to measure and quantify your market.
 For example, if local homeowners are part of your target market, then you should be able to count them.
 You need to know whether you have 500 people in your market, or 200,000, or 2 billion.
 Be able to show what the total market is for your business.

 When it comes to market growth, you need to think about percentage change as a market forecast.
 Is the number of homeowners in your target market increasing or decreasing?
 By how much per year?
 How many older workers retire every year, and how is this changing?
 How many people eat in restaurants in your market area, and how is this behavior changing?
 Market forecasts start with the total numbers of possible purchasers in each market segment, then project percentage change over the next three to five years.

 You need to understand what's going on with your market.
-What trends and fashions do you see having an influence on your market segments?
+What marketing trends and fashions do you see having an influence on your market segments?
 If you're selling cars, for example, is there a trend that shows people responding to higher gasoline prices or more environmental concerns?
 In computers, is there a trend toward more power and lower prices?
 How does the increase in TV recorder equipment affect your market?
 The questions that affect target markets will be different for every business, and these are just examples.
 What's important is that as you create your business plan, you become aware of the market trends that affect your specific market.